AB InBev bid for SABMiller helps lift global M&A levels to record high

-LONDON (Reuters) - The level of announced mergers and acquisitions (M&A) for the year has reached an all-time high, helped by Anheuser-Busch InBev’s (ABI.BR) record $100 billion offer for London-listed brewer SABMiller SAB.L, Thomson Reuters data showed on Friday.
+LONDON, Oct 9 (Reuters) - The level of announced mergers and acquisitions (M&A) for the year has reached an all-time high, helped by Anheuser-Busch InBev’s record $100 billion offer for London-listed brewer SABMiller, Thomson Reuters data showed on Friday.

 Global announced M&A reached a total value of $3.38 trillion so far during 2015, a 35 percent increase compared to this time last year, and the strongest year-to-date period since records began in 1980.